ElliotKaplan/CORS_Container/README.md

 for the exploit server to be available on localhost on port 8000.
 This will serve the malicious javascript and the appropriate Access-Control headers to exploit a logged in user.

+## Custom Response Headers

+This container separates the response header definition for `lighttpd` off into a separate file `/etc/lighttpd/response_headers.conf`.
+If you need to set different response headers than

+    Access-Control-Allow-Origin: *
+    Access-Control-Allow-Credentials: true

+you should mount a new `.conf` file to with the following flag

+    -v /path/to/response_headers.conf:/etc/lighttpd/response_headers.conf

 ## Firing the Exploit